 Where Can I Schedule a Mammogram?

 Health insurance plans almost always cover mammograms.
-You can schedule a Mammogram through your regular healthcare provider, or search for local clinics offering the service.
+You can schedule a mammogram through your regular healthcare provider, or search for local clinics offering the service.
 Check out some of these great providers; YWCA Encore Plus Programs, Planned Parenthood Clinics, and American Cancer Society.
 The National Breast Cancer Foundation's National Mammography Program also offers free mammograms.
-Check to see the nearest in your area here.
+To find the nearest in your area, click here.

 Make sure the clinic you visit is approved by the FDA.
 The U.S. Food and Drug Administration screens all facilities that offer mammograms to ensure machines used meet all health and safety codes.